 - © Academic Press 2019

 - Academic Press

 - Paperback ISBN:

 Zhongli Pan is an adjunct Professor in the Department of Biological and Agricultural Engineering at the University of California, Davis.
-Professor Pan studies infared heating technologies for various food processses, including blanching, peeling, roasting, drying, disinfection, and disinfestation.
-He also works on improving the values of agricultural products and their components through new and improved post-harvest and processing technologies; characterizing the physical, chemical, and rhetorical properties of agrcitculture and food products; and modeling and optimizing food processing for improved food quality and ensured food saftey.
+Professor Pan studies infrared heating technologies for various food processes, including blanching, peeling, roasting, drying, disinfection, and disinfestation.
+He also works on improving the values of agricultural products and their components through new and improved postharvest and processing technologies; characterizing the physical, chemical, and rhetorical properties of agriculture and food products; and modeling and optimizing food processing for improved food quality and ensured food safety.

 Adjunct Professor, Department of Biological and Agricultural Engineering, University of California, Davis, CA, USA